eldre/eldre-academic/content/fr/home/experience2.md

 widget = "experience"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 63  # Order that this section will appear.

-title = "Expérience associative" subtitle = ""
+title = "Expériences d'enseignement" subtitle = ""

 # Date format for experience